sisurain/Stat301Purdue/docs/index.rst

 To clearly observe and measure effects, we need well-designed comparative experiments.
 Effective design is as crucial in experiments as it is in sampling, which often involves assigning subjects to two or more groups.
 Typically, these include a **control group** and a **treatment group**.
 The treatment group receives the treatment/intervention being studied, while the control group receives a placebo.
 The **placebo effect** occurs when people respond favorably to personal attention or to any treatment that they hope will help them.
 A study is **biased** if it systematically favors certain outcomes over others.

+**Bias** in sampling is the tendency for samples to differ from the corresponding population in some systematic way.
+Bias can result from the way in which the sample is selected or from the way in which information is obtained once the sample has been chosen.
+The most common types of bias encountered in sampling situations are **selection bias, measurement or response bias, and nonresponse bias**.

 The Need for Randomization: Comparison alone is not enough.
 If the treatments are given to groups that differ greatly, bias will result.
 The solution to the problem of bias is random assignment.
 Just like sampling surveys, we need to choose our survey participants randomly.

 .. admonition:: Remember!